edrlab/thorium-reader/README.md

 ### API Concept

-To have a type POST request from a renderer process to the main process we used the notion of API.
+To have a POST request from a renderer process to the main process, we use the notion of API.
-It's not an http API but an RPC encapsuled to redux/redux-saga logic with Action and Reducer.
+It's not an http API but an RPC encapsuled one, to redux/redux-saga logic with Action and Reducer.

-This is a diagram of the communication:
+Here is a diagram of the communication:

 ![api](img/thorium-api.png)